 At any age, you have the right to see information kept about you, unless the person looking after the information considers you incapable of understanding the nature of the request you are making.
 If you are refused access to your records you can complain to the Information Commissioner.

 As a parent you do not usually have the right to see information about your child kept on a computer record.
 This will only be allowed if:

-- if the request is being made on behalf of a child or young person who is considered incapable of understanding the nature of the request.
+- the request is being made on behalf of a child or young person who is considered incapable of understanding the nature of the request

 The head teacher and teachers can use reasonable non-physical means to punish a pupil for unacceptable conduct or behaviour.
 Any punishment must be fair, reasonable and within the school’s policy.
 Examples of reasonable punishment are extra work during school hours or being told off.

 A member of staff can use reasonable physical force to break up a fight between pupils or to stop pupils endangering themselves, other pupils or school property or to prevent a pupil from committing a criminal offence.

 Corporal punishment must not be inflicted on any child or young person living in a children’s home, secure unit, foster home provided by the local authority or voluntary organisation, residential care home or young offender institution.
 If a child or young person lives in a private foster home, nursing or mental nursing home, or youth treatment centre, mild smacking is allowed as long as it does not leave a mark.

 If you are concerned about the use of punishment, you should consult an experienced adviser, for example, at Citizens Advice.
 Search for your nearest Citizens Advice.

 Registered childminders are not allowed to smack a child in their care.

 If you are concerned about the use of punishment, you should seek the help of an experienced adviser, for example, Citizens Advice.
 Search for your nearest Citizens Advice.